kontent-ai/delivery-sdk-net/docs/caching-guide.md

 ### Custom Cache Manager

 For advanced scenarios, implement a custom cache manager.
 The `IDeliveryCacheManager` interface uses a factory-based `GetOrSetAsync` pattern — the factory is invoked on cache miss and returns a `CacheEntry<T>?` (null signals "don't cache").
+The method returns `CacheResult<T>?` (a record containing the `Value` and the collected `DependencyKeys`) so that downstream consumers can access dependency metadata.

 Use the default `StorageMode` (`CacheStorageMode.HydratedObject`) for hydrated-object caching (memory), or override `StorageMode` to `CacheStorageMode.RawJson` for raw JSON payload caching (distributed).